 Another elegant building from the 17th century is the Maison Joanoenia, which is named after the wealthy corsair, Joannot de Haraneder, who ordered its construction in 1640.

 The Maison Joanoenia stands out in Saint Jean de Luz due to its style.
 Inspired by palaces in Venice, its facade is covered with pink bricks and adorned with golden stones.
-The building is located right next to the number icon port and has a watch tower from which the owner could see the movement of the ships.
+The building is located right next to the port and has a watch tower from which the owner could see the movement of the ships.

 The Maison Joanoenia is also known as the House of the Infanta (“Maison de l’Infante” in French) because the Infanta of Spain, Maria Teresa stayed there when she came to Saint Jean de Luz in 1660 to get married to Louis XIV.